chinenual/synergize/seq/syn2midi.md

 ### Pitchbend

-Pitchbend is recorded as -127..127.
-Depending on the user's preference, these are preserved as-is in the MIDI, or mapped to the full range of MIDI pitchbend (-8192..8191).
+Pitchbend is recorded as -127..127 and mapped to the full range of MIDI pitchbend (-8192..8191).

 ### Modulation

-Modulation is mapped to MIDI CC1 ("mod wheel"), with Synergy values -127..127 mapped to 0..127 MIDI CC values.
+Modulation is mapped to MIDI CC1 ("mod wheel"), with Synergy values 0..64 mapped to 0..127 MIDI CC values.

 ### Pedals